ilansas/react-native-navigation-drawer/README.md

 - `frontView`: the fragment to be displayed on the main view
 - `routeFrontView`: callback to update the main view
 - `menu`: the menu
+- `slideWay`: the way the menu should open (from left or from right which is the default way)

 ## Methods
 Use it by using `this.refs`